um-grex/grex-docs/content/english/connecting/data-transfer/globus.md

 Once the identity is linked as shown in the previous section, you could launch Globus web application to initiate file transfer between what is called __Collections__.
 Here are the steps to follow:

-__1.__ Launch Globus web app:
+__1.__ Launch Globus web app.

-__2.__ Select the two pannel file manager
+__2.__ Select the two panel file manager.

 __3.__ Search for the collections you want to use and navigate through your directory.

-__4.__ Initiate the transfer
+__4.__ Initiate the transfer.

 > Limitations of the Grex server endpoint : At the moment of writing, the "Grex HPC" server endpoint does not support browser-based "Upload" functionality.
 The server endpoint also does not support data sharing and data publishing.
-The only use case for this endpont is data transfer between two Endpoints/Connections.
+The only use case for this endpoint is data transfer between two Endpoints/Connections.

 [OpenOnDemand](/ood) web portal on Grex now provides integration with the "UManitoba Grex HPC" endpoint: in the OOD's File manager interface, the "Globus" button would redirect to the Globus WebApp on the endpoint, pointing to the current directory.